 In addition to visual arts, Fremantle is home to performing arts groups like Spare Parts Puppet Theatre, which will charm you with whimsical puppet shows.

 Street performers frequent the area around the markets.
 Think a Doc Martin-wearing, kilted Scotsman playing flame-throwing bagpipes and you get the idea.
-Fremantle is so in love with its street performers that they are celebrated annually with the Fremantle Street Arts Festival – one of the top cultural things to do in Fremantle.
+Fremantle is so in love with its street performers that they are celebrated annually with the Fremantle Street Arts Festival.
 It runs over the Easter long weekend.

 Explore Fremantle’s extraordinary heritage architecture, including the Round House — the city’s first prison.